lvendrix/us-income/README.md

 | 1 | .73       | .61    | .66      | 3846    |

 As we can see, this first model is great at identifying income '0' (income <=50k) but not that great at identifying income '1'.
 Case of overfitting.
 There are different metrics we can use.
-If only using the accuracy, we might think that out model is doing a great job, but using [Matthews correlation coefficient]( https://scikit-learn.org/stable/modules/generated/sklearn.metrics.matthews_corrcoef.html) as well as the confusion matrix, we can better understand the performance of our model.
+If only using the accuracy, we might think that out model is doing a great job, but using [Matthews correlation coefficient]( https://scikit-learn.org/stable/modules/generated/sklearn.metrics.matthews_corrcoef.html) as well as the confusion matrix, we can better understand the performance of our model (whether or not the model is badly identifying '0' and '1').

 ### Features importance
 ![](/Visuals/visual_features_importance.png)